 While the cupcakes bake, you can get to work on the buttercream, which is also pretty simple.
 Butter, powdered sugar, some vanilla extract, milk or cream, and of course, the star of the show: the lemon curd.

 How many times do you think we can say “lemon” in this post?

-Now you’ll need to wait for your cupcakes to cool completely before you fill them with the lemon curd, but since they’re so small, it won’t take all that much time.
+Now you’ll of course need to wait for your cupcakes to cool completely before you fill them with the lemon curd, but since they’re so small, it won’t take all that much time.

 Once they’re cool enough, you’ll cut out a small hole with a knife.
-I’ve also used a melon baller or a tiny circle cookie cutter.
+I’ve also used a melon baller, a tiny circle cookie cutter, or the base of a large piping tip.
 Whatever makes life easier for you.